EwilsonS/Evan_Wilson_JavaS1/README.md

   ArgumentCaptor<Book> bookCaptor = ArgumentCaptor.forClass(Book.class);
   verify(bookDao).update(bookCaptor.capture());
   assertEquals(bvm.getAuthor(), bookCaptor.getValue().getAuthor());
-" Software Entropy" // It is the invisible hand that breaks component interactions that weren’t in scope, causes production servers to inexplicably crash, and withholds a timely and cost-effective hotfix.
+"Software Entropy" // It is the invisible hand that breaks component interactions that weren’t in scope, causes production servers to inexplicably crash, and withholds a timely and cost-effective hotfix.
 "Caching vs buffering" // Caching stores a copy for later use, Buffering pulls from the original a little at a time.
-"Exchange with a queue" // Binds routing key to the appropriate queue "producer" // writes to the exchange
+"Exchange with a queue and binding" // Binds routing key to the appropriate queue "queue producer" // writes to the exchange
-"consumer" // reads form the queue
+"queue consumer" // reads form the queue
+"tdd"// begin with "should" and be descriptive "Mockmvc"//

 char[] arr = str.toCharArray(); // don't forget the 'single quotes'